roperes98/Ignite-Call/readme.md

 ⠀⠀⠀⠀⠀⠀⠀⠀
 ## ⚒️ Features

-- Login: create an account and log in with Next Auth. (future update)
+- Login: create an account and log in with Next Auth.
 - Google calendar: connect your calendar to the app to see your events in one place.
-(In development)
 - Edit appointments: create, view, update and delete appointments with the app. (future update)
 - Appointments are stored in a database using Prisma. (future update)
 - Efficient Form Handling: The app uses Zod for input validation, React Hook Form for form handling and Stitches for styling.